 "I hadn’t played in [my current] position previously as I always had more of an offensive role," the 2017 UEFA European Under-21 Championship winner with Germany said.
 "I’m playing more defensively now and have to win more tackles as a result, but that’s exactly what I’ve been working on [and] it’s been working out quite well."

-Putting in an impressive 7.3 miles during the recent victory against Hamburg, Meyer was only outrun by teammate Weston McKennie in Royal Blue colours, the USMNT international clocking up a game high of 7.8 miles.
-With just three misplaced passes out of 50 made and 65 touches, it was the Oberhausen-native’s nine winning tackles that will have impressed his coach all the more.
+Putting in an impressive 8.3 miles during the recent victory in Stuttgart, Meyer outran every player on the pitch at the Mercedes-Benz Arena.
+With just eight misplaced passes out of 41 made and 60 touches, it was the Oberhausen native’s 11 winning tackles that will have impressed his coach all the more.

-“We are strong at the back and clinical in front of goal lately [and] we are trying to take full advantage of that strong defence,” Meyer told Schalke’s official website.
-“We almost always score and with that in mind, if we don’t concede, we win!
-It may look comfortable on the scoresheet, but it was very different out there on the pitch against Hamburg,” Meyer continued.
+"We are strong at the back and clinical in front of goal lately [and] we are trying to take full advantage of that strong defence," Meyer told Schalke's official website.
+"We almost always score and with that in mind, if we don’t concede, we win!"

-And with the four-time senior Germany international revelling in his position in front of a three-man central defence, flanked by roaming full-backs, Schalke appear to be clicking and in all the right places as they set their sights on leaders Bayern Munich.
+And with the four-time senior Germany international revelling in his position in front of a three-man central defence, flanked by roaming full-backs, Schalke appear to be clicking and in all the right places as they set their sights on a top-four finish.

-Next up to take on Meyer and Schalke’s high-pressing, solid defensive side is Borussia Dortmund in what promises to be a riveting Revierderby on Saturday.
+Next up to take on Meyer and Schalke’s high-pressing, solid defensive side are improving Werder Bremen.